dikortis/LetsTalkETC/Episodes/Episode_14.md

 I don't know this was maybe
-temperamentally but I like to have those things that have that kind of coherent value and so if I was the Emperor of ET cie that's probably where I would like push things because you know they're very foundation and everyone else's is doing a great job at buildings like
+temperamentally but I like to have those things that have that kind of coherent value and so if I was the Emperor of ETC that's probably where I would like push things because you know they're very foundation and everyone else's is doing a great job at buildings like